syntaxwhisper/music-library-guide/README.md

 A library containing thousands of tracks can gradually accumulate lyrics through automatic downloads, occasional manual corrections, and normal day-to-day listening.

 Over the years, those small improvements add up.

-The result is a music collection that feels increasingly complete, personal, and independent of any particular streaming platform.